aabbtree77/esp32-vpn/README.md

 - ESP32 with MicroPython is a solid Wi-Fi client to be controlled from a PC within a LAN via MQTT.
 Despite many existing attempts, it is not a self-sufficient minicomputer or network node.

-- One could opt for the [Espressif](https://github.com/espressif/esp-idf/issues) [Rainmaker](https://github.com/espressif/esp-rainmaker/issues) cloud, which makes ESP32 globally accessible to any Android device, but this is a 3rd party service, a huge opaque dependency that runs on AWS inside of it.
+- One could opt for the [Espressif](https://github.com/espressif/esp-idf/issues) [Rainmaker](https://github.com/espressif/esp-rainmaker/issues) cloud, which makes ESP32 globally accessible to any Android device, but this is a 3rd party service, an opaque layer which, in turn, depends on AWS.

-- Ideally, some day ESP32 would become a global IPFS/IPNS "Web3" node with a "hole punching" capacity.
+- Ideally, ESP32 would become a global IPFS "Web3" node.
 It is not clear if the amount of RAM available in ESP32 chips can make this goal/challenge viable.
 As an example, [kubo](https://github.com/ipfs/kubo), the implementation of IPFS in Go, takes more than 60MB as a Linux package, and it is recommended "running it on a machine with at least 2 GB of RAM."

+- **Reliable, inexpensive, quick-to-develop: Pick any two.**

 ## References